-Dr. Kirsten MacLeod is a Lecturer in Film and Television, and is Programme Leader for the BA (Hons) Television at Edinburgh Napier University.
+Dr. Kirsten MacLeod is an Associate Professor, Creative Media Practice and Programme Leader for the BA (Hons) Television at Edinburgh Napier University.
 She has worked as a filmmaker and media practitioner for over 20 years in broadcast and community based media.
 She received a BA (Hons) Archaeology & Social Anthropology from Edinburgh University (1991) and an MA Visual Anthropology from the Granada Centre for Visual Anthropology, University of Manchester (1994).
 She received her PhD in Creative Media Practice from the University of the West of Scotland (2014), based on practice led research in community media contexts in Govan and the Isle of Bute.

 She has collaborated extensively with Plantation Productions in Govan and developed projects and screenings with organisations such as The Gallery of Modern Art, National Library of Scotland Moving Image Archive and the Scottish Mental Health Arts & Film Festival and the Glasgow Women’s Library.

 As a practice led researcher Kirsten is interested in examining community media as a form of knowledge practice situating filmmaking as a form of enquiry though which knowledge emerges during the production process.
 This approach to filmmaking and research is ethnographically informed, connecting media practice to place and people as well as acknowledging the personal and subjective agency of filmmaker and participants.
 Her research emphasises the relations of production which emerge during production and how knowledge is recorded and shaped by this process.